vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/27_THE_ORION.md

 ( Appendix A and B will give the reader an idea of the principal arguments advanced by Mr. Tilak in the Orion and the Arctic Home in the Vedas to establish his theories.
-The Gita-Rahasya being com- paratively a recent production is too well-known to require any summary. )
+The Gita-Rahasya being com###paratively a recent production is too well-known to require any summary. )

 Oriental scholars have advanced vague and uncertain conjectures about the age and character of the Vedas.
 Prof. Max Muller has divided the Vedic literature into four arbitrary periods, the Chhandas, Mantra, Brahmana and Sutra and by assigning two hundred